Tom Williams (rugby union, born 1983)

 Tom Williams (born 12 October 1983) is an English former rugby union player who played for Harlequins in the Aviva Premiership.
 He normally played at either full-back or on the wing.

 Early life

 Williams was born in Brighton and attended Windlesham House School.
-He represented Wales at U16 and U19 level, then switched to England for the 2002 IRB U19 World Cup.
+He represented Wales at U16 and U19 levels, then switched to England for the 2002 IRB U19 World Cup.

 International career

 Williams represented England in the 2003-04 World Sevens Series, winning the Hong Kong leg.
 He also competed in the 2006-07 IRB Sevens World Series.

 Club career

 Williams started and scored a try for Harlequins in their 2011–12 Premiership final victory over Leicester Tigers.
 He is a member of the “200 Club” having represented Harlequins for over 200 games.